-The OJJDP Statistical Briefing Book (SBB) enables users to access online information via OJJDP's website to learn more about juvenile crime and victimization and about youth involved in the juvenile justice system.
+The OJJDP Statistical Briefing Book (SBB) enables users to access online information through OJJDP's website to learn more about youth victimization and those involved in juvenile justice systems.
 Developed for OJJDP by the National Center for Juvenile Justice, SBB provides timely and reliable statistical answers to the most frequently asked questions from policymakers, the media, and the general public.
 In addition, the data analysis and dissemination tools available through SBB give users quick and easy access to detailed statistics on a variety of juvenile justice topics.

-The Data Snapshot series provides a brief, visual overview of current statistics and analyses about youth in the juvenile justice system.
-Each one-page Snapshot focuses on a specific topic (e.g., juveniles in residential placement, victims of violence) and highlights policy-relevant findings.
+The Data Snapshot series provides a brief, visual overview of current statistics and analyses about youth in juvenile justice systems.
+Each one-page Snapshot focuses on a specific topic (e.g., youth in residential placement, victims of violence) and highlights policy-relevant findings.

 Frequently Asked Questions

-Frequently Asked Questions (FAQs) provide the latest answers to the most commonly asked questions about nature of and trends in juvenile offending, victimization of juveniles, and involvement of youth in the juvenile justice system.
+Frequently Asked Questions (FAQs) provide the latest answers to commonly asked questions about youth victimization, the nature of and trends in offending by youth, and youth involvement in juvenile justice systems.